Antietam Creek Tubing With Picnic

 Beginner Whitewater River Tubing On Antietam Creek

 Join us on this River & Trail exclusive 4-5 hour tubing trip which simply has it all.
 Named the “Best Summer Outdoor Activity” by Washingtonian Magazine, this quarter mile stretch below the well-photographed Burnside Bridge offers you beautiful scenery and a glimpse into the local history.
 Lay back and take it all in as you float through sections of Antietam National Battlefield, a cornerstone of our nation’s history, and float along riffles and ledges that meet you on this beginner whitewater stream.
 The perfect way to spend a day!

 Antietam Creek River Tubing is perfect for families, couples, and groups looking to escape the crowded waterways of Harpers Ferry and to tube under unique circumstances like under stone-arch bridges and a canopy of trees.
 Kids and adults alike will love seeing mallards, blue herons, and water turtles in their natural home.
 Because the stream is spring-fed, the water will refresh you even when the air temperature breaks through the 90s.
 For those tubing in cooler weather, we provide tubes with plastic bottoms to keep you comfortable!

-Join us on a creek side picnic and relax and mingle with friends along the banks of Antietam Creek.
-There’s no better place to enjoy a meal with friends while creating memories to last a lifetime!
+Join us on a creek side snack and relax and mingle with friends along the banks of Antietam Creek.
+There’s no better place to enjoy a energizing snack with friends while creating memories to last a lifetime!